Council performance information

 - 2009/10 Public Performance Report (PDF)

-Every 2 months we provide an update on how we are performing under one of the 6 corporate objectives.
+Until 2012/13 we provided an update on how we are performing under one of the 6 corporate objectives.

 - Supporting Healthy, Caring and diverse communities where local needs are met (PDF)

 - Maintaining Midlothian as a safe place to live, work and visit

 - Conserving and improving Midlothian's natural environment (PDF)

 - Improving Opportunities for people in Midlothian (PDF)

 - Delivering responsive, efficient and effective services to the people of Midlothian (PDF)